ambr-0-se/Builder-s-Pub/docs/ANALYTICS.md

 Implementation Notes
 - Fire `project_view` on detail page mount (debounced 1s).
+- Server actions emit events:
+  - comment_added/comment_deleted/reply_added
+  - upvote_toggled (project|comment) with upvoted, limited?, retryAfterSec?
 - Derive trending with upvotes and recency in backend; no client-side ranking.
 - Respect user privacy; do not log PII in event properties.

+Verification (MVP mock)
+- Open the terminal running `pnpm dev` to see lines prefixed with `[Analytics]` when you add/delete comments, add replies, or toggle upvotes.
+- Browser DevTools will not show these mock logs unless additional client-side mirroring is added.